jovotech/jovo-framework/docs/platforms/amazon-alexa/dialog.md

         }
     }
 };
-// You update the intent an fill the name slot.
+// You update the intent and fill the name slot.
 There is only city slot left, so you can manually ask the user to fill that

 this.$alexaSkill.$dialog.elicitSlot('city', 'Which city are you living in?', updatedIntent);